 - Map and Locations

-Each scholar will have at least one practicum with an ASU mentor and one off-campus internship in an interprofessional environment.
-Both practica will involve working with CLD children and their families.
-Through their clinical rotations and hands-on experiences, PrISMS scholars will acquire clinical and practical skills with a variety of CLD populations, including Latino children, American Indian children, those with refugee status, children from low-income environments, and multilingual children.
+Each scholar will have at least one practicum with an ASU mentor and one off-campus internship in interprofessional settings with children from culturally and linguistically diverse backgrounds.
+Through their clinical rotations and hands-on experiences, PrISMS scholars will acquire clinical and practical skills with a variety of diverse populations, including Latino children, American Indian children, those with refugee status, children from low-income environments, and multilingual children.